splunk/observability-workshop/docs/module7/vo_integrations.md

     export ACCESS_TOKEN=
     export REALM=
     export ROUTINGKEY=
     export INITIALS=

     Service_API_Endpoint=
     ```

-### 1. Configuring the Intergration between VictorOps and SignalFx
+## 1. Configuring the Integration between VictorOps and SignalFx

-#### VictorOps Service API Endpoint
+### VictorOps Service API Endpoint

-!!!
-Note
+!!! warning
-    *The SignalFx Integration only needs to be enabled once per VictorOps instance, so you will probably find it has already been enabled, please DO NOT disable an already active integration when completing this lab.*
+    The SignalFx Integration only needs to be enabled once per VictorOps instance, so you will probably find it has already been enabled, please **DO NOT** disable an already active integration when completing this lab.

 In order to integrate SignalFx with VictorOps we need to first obtain the Service API Endpoint for VictorOps.
 Within the VictorOps UI navigate to `Integrations` main tab and then use the search feature to find the SignalFx Integration.
 If it is not already enabled, click the Enable Integration button to activate it.

-You simply need to copy the Service API Endpoint, including the `$routing_key` into your `values document` using the `Service_API_Endpoint` paramater.
+You simply need to copy the Service API Endpoint, including the `$routing_key` into your `values document` using the `Service_API_Endpoint` parameter.
 This will be used when configuring the VictorOps Integration within the SignalFx UI.

-#### Enable VictorOps Integration within SignalFx
+## Enable VictorOps Integration within SignalFx

 Login to your SignalFx account and navigate to Integrations and use the search feature to find the VictorOps integration.

-Assuming you are using the AppDev EMEA instance of VictorOps you will find the VictorOps Integration has already been confgured so there is no need to create a new one.
+Assuming you are using the AppDev EMEA instance of VictorOps you will find the VictorOps Integration has already been configured so there is no need to create a new one.

-However the process of creating a new Intergration is simply to click on `Create New Integration` like in the image below, or if there are existing integrations and you want to add another one you would click `New Integration`.
+However the process of creating a new Integration is simply to click on `Create New Integration` like in the image below, or if there are existing integrations and you want to add another one you would click `New Integration`.

 ![VictorOps Integration](../images/module7/m7-sfx-new-vo-integration.png)